-When I was in eighth grade my dad told me to do something.
-To this day I don’t know why I said it, but I simply replied, “Oh shut up.”
+When I was in eighth grade, my dad told me to do something.
+To this day, I don’t know why I said it, but I simply replied, “Oh shut up.”
 My dad was not happy.
-He got up quickly and rushed me to my bedroom, then verbally tore into me.
+He got up quickly, rushed me to my bedroom, and verbally tore into me.
 I have never been so scared of him.
 He eventually calmed down and discussed the incident.
 He ended it by hugging me.
-It was a nice way to end, but I’m sure he had some wise words in there that I don’t remember.
-I just remember the anger and then the hug.
+I’m sure he shared some wise words, but if he did, I don’t remember them.
+I just remember the anger and then the hug.We need to be self-controlled and to teach self-control.

-Now that I am a dad I understand that anger, especially when dealing with bad child behavior.
-When kids get mouthy—when they have a comeback for everything we say—tension fills the house, blood pressures rise, and we may say and do things that we’ll later regret.
-Dad, we need to be self-controlled.
-And teach self-control.
+Now that I’m a dad, I understand that anger, especially when dealing with bad child behavior.
+When kids get mouthy—when they have a comeback for everything we say—tension fills the house, blood pressures rise, and we may say and do things we’ll later regret.
+We need to be self-controlled and to teach self-control.
 But how?
-How do you teach right behavior so it sinks in without yelling, making threats, or other emotional fireworks?
-Here are several things to do when confronting bad child behavior.Dad, we need to be self-controlled.
-And teach self-control.
+How do you teach right behavior so it sinks in without yelling, making threats, or setting off emotional fireworks?
+Here are 4 ways to confront bad child behavior.

-1. Avoid Getting Heated
+1. Avoid getting heated.

 First, it’s important to avoid heated emotions.
-Your child probably thrives on getting a reaction out of you, and if you do get angry, you’re essentially letting her control the situation.
+Your child probably thrives on getting a reaction out of you, and if you do get angry, you’re essentially letting him or her control the situation.
 Click on this link to see a plan that may help you.

-2. Offer Choices
+2. Offer choices.

-3. Figure Out Why
+3. Figure out why.